LK-Insights/Cyclistic_BikeShare/Bike-Share_Case_Study.md

         - Member: Reduced activity, with the lowest in December at approximately 134,700 rides.
         - Casual Riders: There was a significant drop, with December seeing around 44,200 rides.

--	Winter Months (December - February):
-    -	Member: Reduced activity, with the lowest in December at approximately 134,700 rides.
-    -	Casual Riders: There was a significant drop, with December seeing around 44,200 rides.
-    -	Winter Decline: A noticeable ride drop occurs during winter, particularly among casual riders.
+Winter Decline: A noticeable ride drop occurs during winter, particularly among casual riders.

 ![title](Bikeshare_Charts/Season_Monthly_Trend.png)